tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ### Positive

-- Transactions are allowed to be prioritized by the application
+- Transactions are allowed to be prioritized by the application.
-- Transactions can be replaced by priority

 ### Negative